-When to Begin Oral Health Care:
+When to Begin Oral Health Care

-• All children should have their first visit to a dentist six months after the first tooth comes into the mouth, or by one year of age (whichever comes first).
+• Families should ensure their child receives appropriate oral health care at home, as well as regular visits to the dental office.
+All children should have their first visit to the dentist six months after the first tooth comes into the mouth, or by one year of age (whichever comes first).

-How to Find a Dental Provider:
+How to Find a Dental Provider

-- It is important to find a dentist that works successfully with individuals on the autism spectrum.
-You may find a dentist in your community by using the resource guide included this packet. - When looking for a dentist call the office first to inquire if the dentist is willing to incorporate a treatment approach other than just sedation.
+- Refer to the resource section in this guide to help families locate a dentist that treats patients with ASDs. - When looking for a dentist it will be helpful to first call the dental office to inquire if the dentist is willing to incorporate a treatment approach other than just sedation.